Ferris State University Seminar

 All first-time-in-any-college freshmen (FTIAC's) must complete a one-credit FSUS 100, Ferris State University Seminar, requirement.
 For the purposes of FSUS 100 compliance, "FTIAC" is defined as any first-year student who has completed less than 12 credits at another higher education institution, excluding credits earned through dual enrollment, advanced placement, or proficiency testing such as CLEP.

-- an awareness of how they learn and how to access academic and personal support services
+- identify use of campus resources and technology, to include academic, student, and personal support services

-- wellness issues that directly impact their health and safety
+- identify wellness issues that directly impact their health and safety

-- how to respect and value diversity in its many forms
+- recognize, respect, and value diversity in its many forms

-- academic integrity and classroom etiquette skills that foster appropriate conduct in the post secondary institution setting.
+- demonstrate academic integrity and classroom etiquette skills that foster appropriate conduct in a post-secondary institutional setting

-- encouragement to become active participants and contributors in campus and community activities
+- demonstrate active participation in the campus and community